SWIFTSIM/HBT-HERONS/docs/installation/compiling.md

 git clone https://github.com/SWIFTSIM/HBT-HERONS.git && cd HBT-HERONS
 ```

-As HBT-HERONS saves the commit hash and whether the code has been modified before compiling, it is
+As HBT-HERONS saves the commit hash and whether the code has been modified (see [version tracking](../running/diagnostics.md/#version)) before compiling, it is
 recommended to compile it from its own separate `build` folder.
 This prevents `git`
 from identifying changes to the files it tracks.
 ```bash